Attention

 BigBasket, one of India's most prominent e-commerce players, plans to ramp up its fleet of electric vehicles for last-mile delivery from the current 800 to 4000-5000 in the coming two years.
 As a result, they aim to achieve a 30-40% reduction in overall operating costs.

-Similarly, Amazon is collaborating with EV manufacturer Rivian to develop its first set of 100,000 last-mile delivery vans to keep up with its pledge of becoming carbon neutral by 2040.
+Similarly, Amazon is collaborating with EV manufacturer Rivian to develop its first set of 100,000 last-mile delivery vans to keep up with its pledge to become carbon neutral by 2040.
 Furthermore, Amazon India has partnered with Mahindra Electric to increase its fleet of electric vehicles.
 It is also partnering with Hero Electric and start-ups like EVage to expand its fleet of amazon electric delivery vehicles for last-mile delivery.
 As a result, Amazon plans to have a fleet of 10,000 EVs for last-mile deliveries in India by 2025.

 Evolving Customer Sentiments towards Electric Mobility